 Copyright 2005 Shrisha Rao

 Rao, Shrisha.
-"Safety and hazard analysis in concurrent systems." dissertation, University of Iowa, 2005.
+"Safety and hazard analysis in concurrent systems."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2005.